 Why are the elderly at such a high risk?
-Many crimes are commited against those with failing memory.
+Many crimes are committed against those with failing memory.
 Often the victims are confused.
-Sometimes, the victims know what happened but are too embarassed or ashamed to report the crime.
-They fear that if they call police they will lose their indepedence or risk being placed in a nursing home.
+Sometimes, the victims know what happened but are too embarrassed or ashamed to report the crime.
+They fear that if they call police they will lose their independence or risk being placed in a nursing home.

 Who are most at risk?

 - Those financially responsible for an adult child